DJSures/NABU-LIB/README.md

 To use this library, you can follow the tutorial here: https://nabu.ca/homebrew-c-tutorial

+# Tips
+I'm not using homebrew much, because I prefer Cloud CP/M builds.
+So you'll see my examples are leaning toward Cloud CP/M. It'll make your program friendly to distribute and will easily work on other CP/M systems if it isn't using hardware specific stuff.
+So if you disable keyboard, disable hcca, disable vdp, and use fprint/stdout and vt52 commands, it'll work on any z80 cpm computer.
+Now, if you use VDP and maintain interrupts for keyboard, then you're program is stuck with NABU but I still prefer CPM builds.

+# Cloud CP/M
+When building for Cloud CP/M, I recommend using the +cpm target with z88dk.
+While they've been really great adding support for NABU, they have aligned their development efforts at NABU CP/M for MAME and not Cloud CP/M. Since no one has storage on their NABU, it isn't possible for 99.9% of the metal out there to use NABU CP/M. That is why I created Cloud CP/M, so we don't need floppy's (Don't copy that floppy! xD).

+So for building apps for Cloud CP/M, this is the suggest commandline (replace the MYAPP with your app title)..

+   zcc +cpm -vn --list -m -create-app -compiler=sdcc -O3 --opt-code-speed main.c -o "MYAPP"

+That commandline will create a MYAPP.COM file, which you can simply copy directly to a Cloud CP/M disk image and run it.
+I have a BUILD.BAT for every project, and in the project folder I include the CPMTOOLS (mkfs.cpm, cpmcp, diskdefs) files.
+In my BUILD.BAT, I create a Cloud CP/M disk image and copy it to my Internet Adapter Storage Folder.
+I usually use B: and that way you can just switch to B: in Cloud CP/M and test the program.
+You don't need to reboot the NABU every time you create a new build/disk image.
+Just run the program again after a rebuild and the new binary will be read - that's what's great about CP/M not having disk cache.
+It really only caches the directory contents, so the same program name can be ran over and over.
+Now, if your program crashes the NABU, you'll need to reboot because that's your problem :)

+# Sample Cloud CP/M BUILD.BAT
+Because NABULIB is created for z88dk and I use Windows, this is a batch file.
+I always put the latest (nightly build) of z88dk in C:\Z88DK folder so it's easy to find and works with all my BUILD.BAT files.
+Another thing is that I name all my programs main.c, so that's a thing you'll notice.
+I put a pause at the end of the batch file so I can see if there were any errors.
+I also have a DIR *.COM because I like to see the file size of my program when optimizing.
+The parameters that are used for z88dk will create a LST and MAP file for you, as well.

+@echo off

+SET Z88DK_DIR=c:\z88dk\
+SET ZCCCFG=%Z88DK_DIR%lib\config\
+SET PATH=%Z88DK_DIR%bin;%PATH%

+zcc +cpm -vn --list -m -create-app -compiler=sdcc -O3 --opt-code-speed main.c -o "YOURAPP"

+mkfs.cpm -f naburn "C:\My Documents\NABU Internet Adapter\Store\b.dsk"

+cpmcp -f naburn    "C:\My Documents\NABU Internet Adapter\Store\b.dsk" YOURAPP.com 0:

+dir *.com

+pause

+# Version Notes

 ## v2023.01.29.00
 optimized interrupts by reviewing the LIS and only saving registered that are needed.
 Added new assignable interrupt for vdp (read documentation) vdp_addISR()